marclevetin/progressUI-email-inbox-mockup/README.md

 - Images aren't floating correctly in Email Details
 - When an unread email is clicked, the status doesn't change.
 - When "no results" for Search appears, the UI should have a more prominent indicator of failure.
-- Top margin of Email Detail is incorrect.
 - Timestamp is in wrong format.